Your cart

 Your cart is empty

-Check out these collections...
+Check out these categories...

 Daphnia, commonly know as Water Fleas are micro-crustaceans.
 Daphnia are a text book species ideal for investigations into physiology as their bodies are transparent meaning students can clearly see their internal organs.
 Daphnia reproduce both sexually and asexually producing a clutch of eggs each time they moult.
 Daphnia are filter feeders meaning students can watch the movement of food through the gut.
 Other investigations include looking into the effect of caffeine or temperature on heart rate.